Identifying Drift, Diffusion, and Causal Structure from Temporal Snapshots: Discussion

-Third, our theory considers the infinite data setting, given the process' true marginals $\{p_i\}_{i=0}^{N-1}$, and we have not studied asymptotic convergence rates.
+Second, our theory considers the infinite data setting, given the process' true marginals $\{p_i\}_{i=0}^{N-1}$, and we have not studied asymptotic convergence rates.
 In particular, our identifiability result was established given continuously observed marginals, which corresponds to obtaining infinite samples from infinite marginals.
-Similarly, APPEX models the case where we obtain infinite samples from a finite set of marginals.
-We leave the asymptotics given the number of marginals $N$ and the number of observations per marginal $M$ for future work.
-Some theoretical considerations include the sample complexity of entropic optimal transport for trajectory inference, which requires asymptotically more samples per marginal as we decrease the entropic regularization (decreasing time granularity in the SDE setting) \cite{genevay2019sample}[Thm.
-3], and the fact that the MLE of the AR(1) process from multiple trajectories is slightly biased \cite{ledolter2009estimation}.
-We note that APPEX could be combined with previous methods that relax the marginal constraints (see \cite{lavenant2021towards}).
+Similarly, the theory surrounding the optimality of APPEX assumes that we have infinite samples from a finite set of marginals.
+We leave the asymptotic analysis of APPEX for future work.
+Directions for future work include the sample complexity of entropic optimal transport for trajectory inference, which requires asymptotically more samples per marginal as we decrease the entropic regularization (decreasing time granularity in the SDE setting) \citep[Theorem 3]{genevay2019sample}, and the fact that the MLE of the AR(1) process from multiple trajectories is slightly biased \citep{ledolter2009estimation}.
+We note that APPEX could be combined with previous methods that relax the marginal constraints (see \citet{lavenant2021towards}).
 This could improve estimates in low data settings, particularly in the biological setting where taking measurements destroys samples.

-Finally, even in the asymptotic setting, the nonconvex nature of APPEX's alternating projection optimization problem makes the prospect of proving convergence difficult.
+Third, even in the asymptotic setting, the nonconvex nature of APPEX's alternating projection optimization problem makes the prospect of proving convergence difficult.
 Although our experiments indicate that APPEX's estimates approach the true solution, regardless of the initial guesses for the drift $A$ and observational diffusion $H$, we have not yet proved convergence due to the non-convexity of the optimization space.
-A formal proof of convergence and consistency would further strengthen its theoretical foundation.
+A formal proof of convergence and consistency would further strengthen APPEX's theoretical foundation.